arakhmat/perception/README.md

 Then, it sends the inferred action to Arduino via Bluetooth LE.

 Predictions are made by using a convolutional neural network.
 The network is pretrained with labeled frames generated using [Air Hockey Game Simulator](https://github.com/arakhmat/air-hockey), and then trained via reinforcement learning techniques using [gym-air-hockey](https://github.com/arakhmat/gym-air-hockey) as environment.
+The model is convrted from keras to caffe2  using [keras-to-caffe2](https://github.com/arakhmat/keras-to-caffe2)
 ### Prerequisites
 [Android Studio](https://developer.android.com/studio/index.html)
 ### Download